JaredTan/Woven/README.md

 On the **client side**, we have:

-+ a) an HTML page with 2 handlers
++ a page with 2 handlers
-  + 1) on the Send button, which picks up the input message
+  + 1) on the Send button, which picks up the input message.
   + 2) one that listens for new messages on the websockets client, AKA listens for messages sent by the SO, to update the `current_user`'s' message board.

 **Step by step** here’s what happens when `current_user` sends a message.:

-+ 1) app notices the 'Send' button click through a JS event handler, obtains value from the `e.currentTarget.value`.
++ 1) app notices the 'Send' button click through a JS event handler.
 + 2) emits a websocket message through the websocket client connected to the server.
 + 3) the partner receives the new message as a push message through a websocket component running in the SO's application.
 + 4) message is obtained, and chat is updated.